rufuziu/challenges-compass/README.md

 AWS Cloud Context
 CHALLENGE**

-This is the main branch, there you will encounter all the challenge questions solved, tested and working
+This is the main branch, here you will encounter all the challenge questions solved, tested and working

 ___